magnetar-io/strange_matter_specification/README.md

 It Must

 - Make Machine-readable connections between arbitrary datasets.
-- Contain a reference to its definition if the payload has a published format via data dictionary or similar concept
+- Contain a reference to its definition if the payload has a published format via a data dictionary or similar concept
 - Have no opinion on the data to be assembled, but facilitate standard representations of known data.
-Others can overlay an opinion, but thats not the place of the protocol.
+Others can overlay an opinion, but that's not the place of the protocol.
 - It must be expressive and thus not be limited to “flat” data like in databases or text files but should include workflow, requirements, computation, relationships, and issues. etc
 - Should look to be agnostic of governance or data model.
 It should enable standardization but not define it